 How do you know whether your questions require students to think critically?
 A good litmus test is to ask how easily the answer could be found with an online search.
 If it’s just a click away, try making it a bit more engaging.
 By asking questions that apply your course information to their lived experiences, you help your students engage with the material and increase their chances of succeeding in your course.

 5. Review & Optimize Your Settings for Online Exams

 While you may not have control over a student’s direct environment while they’re testing, online proctoring does offer many settings to make sure you (and your students) are set up for success.
 For instance, you can choose to only show one question at a time.
 This has a dual benefit of both making it more difficult for a student to screenshot or copy exam content and also making sure that their progress is saved after every question.
 You can also use features like randomization and disabling copy/paste to help protect your exam content.

-All online proctoring systems provide a number of settings so you can optimize exactly what your courses and exams need.
+All online proctoring systems provide a number of settings so you can optimize exactly what your courses and exams need for successful remote learning instruction.
 Ultimately, you can choose what works best for you and your students by getting to know the features and what they do.
 And, once you’ve chosen your favorites, remember to review them every time so you know you’ll get the results you want from your assessment.

 Writing Online Exams Doesn’t Have to be Complicated

 Online exams aren’t much different from in-class assessments.
-While there are formatting best practices and settings that will help enable your students’ success, your core content and questions will likely translate well to online use.
+While there are online testing best practices and settings that will help enable your students’ success, your core content and questions will likely translate well to online use.

 If you’re looking for more ideas to make your online exams the best they can be, talk with the faculty in your department.
 Find out what’s worked well for them and what they’ve learned the hard way.
 Most of them will be more than willing to share their hard-earned knowledge with you as you begin (or refine) your online exam creation.